torte71/tmteststuff/rebuilding.md

       - Edit this file using `nano /etc/netplan/armbian.yaml`
       - Make sure it reads "renderer: NetworkManager" and not "renderer: networkd"
 	(otherwise change that line in the editor and save it).
+    - Make sure you did the "Disable networkd" step from above.

 ### Preparing Klipper setup
 - If you didn't generate locales, then you may want to set your timezone: